ForEvolve/forevolve.github.io/_drafts/en/2021-03-21-learn-coding-with-dot-net-core-part-6.md

 The second line of the preceding code is simplified.
 It does the same, without the need to specify that `concatenatedString = concatenatedString + [something else]`.
-This new syntax remove unneeded pieces, reducing the length of the line of code, possibly even making it easier to read.
+This new syntax removes unneeded pieces, reducing the length of the line of code, possibly even making it easier to read.

-Enough of this, next, its your turn to try it out.
+Enough of this; next, it's your turn to try it out.

 ## Exercise

-To practice concatenation, we will code the exercise of the previous article, with a twist.
+To practice concatenation, we will code the exercise of the previous article with a twist.
-You must ask for the first and last name of the user, then you must use concatenation to output the result using a single `Console.WriteLine` call.
+You must ask for the user's first and last name, and then you must use concatenation to output the result using a single `Console.WriteLine` call.

 Here is the previous solution, including the `Title` and `Clear` additions: